marwahaha/sample-api-proj-jk/README.md

 Foreign keys (parents) can be retried like this: http://localhost:5002/api/offers?product=100

+**For more details on the URI design take a look at the postman tests**

 Each object and collection must have a noun-based endpoint that doesn't depend on prior knowledge of hierarchy.
 The idea is to keep it flat and uniquely identify each data element, perhaps with a GUID.
 This is not designed.
 Also not designed is the handling of relationships between the data.
 Some ideas: tag the parents and children of each element, e.g., in a HATEOUS format, or by using embedded json, sort of like GraphQL.
 Tags can also assist with searching and navigating.

 ### Dependencies